myhdl/myhdl/doc/source/manual/reference.rst

     .. attribute:: timescale

        This attribute is used to set the timescale in Verilog format.
-Default is "1ns/10ps".
+The assigned value should be a string.
+The default timescale is "1ns/10ps".

 .. function:: toVHDL(func[, *args][, **kwargs])